greensms-io/greensms-node/README.md

 - All methods support Promises, Async/Await and Callbacks.
 - Each API Function is available as `MODULE.FUNCTION()`
 - Parameters for each API can be referred from [here][apidocs]
-- Response keys by default are available in `snake_case`.
-If you want to use `camelCase`, then pass `camelCaseResponse: true`, in the constructor

 ## Handling Exceptions